nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * If possible, and alternative dates are available, avoid planning any events or clinical reviews at this time that may increase the workload of the practice e.g. Asthma reviews

-* Pre-book rooms for training / testing and any other migration activity
+* Pre-book rooms for training, testing and any other migration activity